 Consider Paying Off Debts First

 Before you start thinking about where to invest £50,000, you should consider paying off any current debts you have in place.
+With rising interest rates, its crucial to pay off debt, no matter whether you have £50k or £1 million!
 Credit cards or personal loans.
 Anything that has a particularly high level of interest should be paid off before you think about looking at investing.

 You might even want to consider paying down your mortgage if it’s relevant and/or beneficial to you.
 We have looked at before whether or not you should consider paying down your mortgage or invest.
 For now, however, it all depends on the rate of mortgage you are actually paying, term remaining and whether you’re likely to get a better return from investing.